Hanna1601/ICT-Security-Basics-from-Trust-to-Blockchain/Task H5 Helsec.md

     * Customer should ask that are the products you are selling cybersecure
   * AIA - Artificial Intelligence Act, rights and product requirements are taken into account by maker of AI product

  As they work in manufacturing indistry they also have cloud applications like fleet management and diagnostics.
-For office cloud the applications could be finance, trave, HR.
+For office cloud the applications could be finance, travel, HR.
  * They both have DM-zones that are a bit different
  * Other boxes he used were Dilbert Space and Industrial zone.
    * In DS are the workstations and the office nework, what is connected to the internet and protected with firewall